Giving to CIE

-Support Student Leadership Development by contributing to the Allen B. Clarke and Dennis Forcese CIE Access Endowment Fund
+Support Student Leadership Development with Allen B. Clarke and Dennis Forcese CIE Access Endowment Fund

 The CIE Access Endowment, founded by Allen B. Clarke, provides funds to develop the leadership capabilities of Carleton students working as peer mentors, workshop facilitators and academic coaches among other program supports.

-• With the revenue from this endowment, we prioritize supporting former ESP students as they continue with their degree studies at Carleton.
+- With the revenue from this fund, we award former ESP students with funding towards their tuition as they continue with their degree studies at Carleton.

 For 25 years, Carleton’s Centre for Initiatives in Education (CIE) has provided innovative and evidence-based university opportunities to students of all ages and all walks of life.

-• New projects in response to the pandemic include an in-development School-Within-a-University at Carleton for at-risk high school students, outreach to students in vulnerable communities with ESP Community Mentoring, and Carleton’s Academic Prep Course for incoming first year students in all faculties.
+- New projects in development include a unique High-School-Within-a-University at Carleton for at-risk high school students, outreach to students in vulnerable communities with ESP Community Mentoring, and Carleton’s Academic Prep Course for incoming first year students in all faculties.

 Carleton University